silum/astrokat-wiki/Home.md

 * Observation target catalogues, CSV format [catalogues](https://github.com/ska-sa/astrokat/wiki/Observation-catalogues) vs [observation files](https://github.com/ska-sa/astrokat/wiki/Observation-file).
 As well as a method to go [from CSV catalogue to observation file](https://github.com/ska-sa/astrokat/wiki/Catalogues-to-observation-files) in order to easily move from the older observation regime to the new observation framework.
 * Additional scripts provide an easy way of selecting [calibrators from MeerKAT observatory catalogues](https://github.com/ska-sa/astrokat/wiki/MeerKAT-calibrator-selection) as well as some basic functionality for command line observation evaluation during planning.

-* A number of [observation types](https://github.com/ska-sa/astrokat/wiki/Types-of-target-observations) are available with the standard tracking of a target the default observation type.
+### Noise diode usage during observations
-* Some observations may include the use of a noise diode.
+Some observations may include the use of a noise diode.
 The current understanding of the various noise diode implementation requirements are described here.

-### Noise diode usage during observations
-Current implementation for the observation framework provides the following noise diode functionality:
+Noise diode implementation for the observation framework provides the following functionality:
 _`on`_, _`off`_, _`trigger`_ and _`pattern`_

 While switching the noise diode _`on`_ and _`off`_ is a straight forward implementation, the _`trigger`_ and _`pattern`_ settings needs to be clarified a little more.